MechanicalRabbit/FunSQL.jl/docs/src/test/nodes.md

     const observation =
         SQLTable(:observation, columns = [:observation_id, :person_id, :observation_concept_id, :observation_date])

-In FunSQL, a SQL query is generated from a tree of `SQLNode` objects.
+In FunSQL, a SQL query is generated from a tree of `SQLQuery` objects.
 The nodes are created using constructors with familiar SQL names and connected together using the chain (`|>`) operator.

     q = From(person) |>